cod3astro/neuralprot_beta/README.md

 ### Pages

-**Predict (Home)** — The main prediction interface.
+**Predict (Home)**: The main prediction interface.
 Accepts a single amino acid sequence or a batch FASTA file.
 Shows an animated loading narrator while waiting for results, then displays GO term predictions split into two panels: Neural Network AI predictions and Hierarchy Tree Rule confirmations.

-**Compare** — Split-screen interface for running two proteins side by side.
+**Compare**: Split-screen interface for running two proteins side by side.
 Shows shared GO terms with dual confidence bars, and separate panels for functions unique to each protein.

-**Evaluate** — Academic validation desk.
+**Evaluate**: Academic validation desk.
 Upload a training annotation file, a test FASTA file, and a test annotation file.
 Returns Fmax and Smin scores with a chart comparing NeuralProt against a flat frequency baseline.

-**Docs** — Interactive documentation covering the 498-feature architecture, dynamic tree splitting, focal loss training, and the 75% hierarchy safety gate.
+**Docs**: Interactive documentation covering the 498-feature architecture, dynamic tree splitting, focal loss training, and the 75% hierarchy safety gate.
 Each complex term links to an external resource.

-**About** — Project history and links to CAFA, Gene Ontology Consortium, and UniProt.
+**About**: Project history and links to CAFA, Gene Ontology Consortium, and UniProt.

 ### Model Quality Filter